associationforsoftwaretesting/whose/content/en/docs/community/community-building.md

 To help bring testers together internally, we started running "Testing Chatter" events.
 These are K-‐‑Card facilitated discussions on predefined topics.
 We also have run several game nights where we play things like Zendo, Set, the dice game, Art Show and others to bring the testers together all while possibly improving their attention to detail and creativity.
-To get testers outside of my company to meet and share ideas, I created the [NOTiCE](http://www.meetup.com/notice/){.external .text} (Northern Ohio Testers in Collaborative Engagement) meetup.
+To get testers outside of my company to meet and share ideas, I created the [NOTiCE](http://www.meetup.com/notice/) (Northern Ohio Testers in Collaborative Engagement) meetup.
 The majority of our meetings have had one or more defined topics, but the most successful session allowed attendees to bring their own topics (similar to Lean Coffee but less structured).
-I also joined the board of [NOSQAA](http://nosqaa.org/){.external .text} (Northern Ohio Software Quality Assurance Association) to help drive the programs offered in a direction I think will be beneficial for the testing community in the region.
+I also joined the board of [NOSQAA](http://nosqaa.org/) (Northern Ohio Software Quality Assurance Association) to help drive the programs offered in a direction I think will be beneficial for the testing community in the region.
 \-- Erik Davis

 ## How I'd recommend someone learn this skill: